BitcoinQnA/Bitcoiner.Guide/blixt.md

 ### Lightning Browser

 Blixt has a built-in web browser that supports WebLN, a protocol that allows websites to interact with your Lightning wallet.
+It also conveniently fetches any BOLT11 invoices and LNURL codes it finds and prompts the user.
 To access the Lightning Browser, tap the hamburger icon, then tap Lightning Browser.
 You'll then be met with a list of websites and services that you can interact with using your Blixt lightning node/wallet.

 <p align="center">
   <img src="/assets/img/blixt13.png" class="responsive" style="max-width: 100%; height: auto;" />